idax4325/veropt/README.md

 conda install pytorch torchvision -c pytorch
 ```

-If you want to be very safe and smart, consider creating a new conda environment before running the PyTorch installation.
+You may also want to consider creating a new conda environment before running the PyTorch installation.

 ##